marbl/binnacle/README.md

                         Estimate_Abundances.py.
 Defaults to True
 ```

-* Using the abundances.txt file based on the method selection (-m) in the previous step, you can run that binning method to generate bins for your graph scaffolds.
+* Using the abundances.txt file based on the method selected (-m) in the previous step, you can run that binning method to generate bins for your graph scaffolds.

+Please checkout the [wiki](https://github.com/marbl/binnacle/wiki) for a detailed description on setting up the python environment, methods to calculate coverage and a typical workflow to run binnacle.

 ## Citation